partx/ABB_Gm/README.md

 ===================

 Hey!
-This is C-sharp project for monitor ABB robotics controller. (include input/output signals & PERS).It's use ABB PC SDK.
+This is C-sharp project for monitor ABB robotics controller. (include input/output signals & PERS).It's use ABB PC SDK with VS 2013.
+Enjoy it!

 ----------
 Overview